Skip to content

 5. Test Extensively: Test on actual physical devices (iOS and Android), not just computer-based emulators, and verify load speeds on 3G and 4G networks.

-The competitive advantage goes to businesses that act decisively.
-A mobile-first website doesn’t just serve mobile users better,it improves the experience for all users through its focus on speed, simplicity, and user-centered design.
+A mobile-first website doesn’t just serve mobile users better, it improves the experience for all users through its focus on speed, simplicity, and user-centred design.
+If you want to check your own site, our list of 7 problems Liverpool business owners miss on their own phones is a good place to start.

-Remember: Every day your website isn’t optimized for mobile is a day you’re losing customers.
+Remember: every day your website doesn’t work properly on mobile is a day you’re losing customers.

 data flowing into digital map of merseyside/liverpool